 My readers?
-Every last one wants a book in the hand; digital natives, baby boomers, artists, writers and actors all want that.
+Every last one wants a book in the hand; digital natives, baby boomers, artists, writers, and actors all want that.
 Once I produced a paperback edition of “Confessions,” sales took off at speaking engagements and local stores.
-This is ironic, since the book is about publishing ebooks.
-But, hey, audience is King.
+This is ironic since the book is about publishing ebooks.
+But, hey, the audience is King.
 Give them what they want.

 5) Manage your time wisely.

 I manage my 168 hours a week like a dragon guarding a priceless treasure.
 If I am going have to be my own writer/designer/producer/promoter and financier, the case for any self-publisher, I need to get the most out of every minute – and so do you.